 Lightweight kayaks are designed to be just that; lightweight.
 It’s great to have a boat that you can lift easily and move around on the land, but they’re usually designed to sit high in the water and paddle lightly rather than gripping and tearing through waves.

-Make sure you know the weight range for your kayak, these vary from boat to boat and depend on a lot of different factors, so check it out and don’t just assume it’s a perfect fit.
-For maximum performance, try not to exceed 70% of the capacity, even with all your kit in there too.
+Make sure you know the weight limit of your kayak.
+These vary from boat to boat and depend on a lot of different factors, so check it out and don’t just assume it’s a perfect fit.
+For maximum performance, try not to exceed 70% of the capacity, even with all your gear in there.

 Hardshell vs. Inflatable Kayaks

-Now, inflatable kayaks are light, there’s no two ways about it.
+Inflatable kayaks are light, there are no two ways about it.
 They’re so easy to move about and store that they definitely fall into the ‘lightweight’ category.